Ricou107/Hot-Takes/README.md

 ## Run backend Server

-Go to backend folder and run `npm start`.
+Go to backend folder and run `npm install` and `npm start`.
 This should run the backend server and you'll be able to use the app.